dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 ## Typing Hooks

-Now let's deep dive on how to type each of the most used hooks in React.
+Now let's dive into how to write each of the most commonly used hooks in React.

 ### useState

-In most cases, typing `useState` will require nothing from you, because TS will try to infer the type, on other scenarios, for example when initial value is different than future values, you will specify directly.
+In most cases, typing `useState` will not require anything from you, because TypeScript will try to infer the type, in other scenarios, e.g. when the initial value is different from future values, you will specify it directly.

 ```ts
 // src/pages/Search.tsx